 Max is a biologist from Universidad de Salamanca, Spain.
 His main interests are around amphibian and reptile conservation, aswell as in nature photography as a way to spread knowledge and awareness about these animals.
 He has worked as a researcher in Costa Rica with spectacled caiman (Caiman crocodilus) aswell as volunteering in sea turtle conservation programs.
 Currently he resides in Spain were he works as a researcher and also teaches courses about identification and biology of iberian herpetofauna.

-Diana is co-founder of ExSitu, she is a biologist from Universidad de Los Andes in Colombia.
+Diana is a biologist from Universidad de Los Andes in Colombia.
 Diana works as a field researcher for the organization Panthera in Colombia.
 Growing up around nature and touring different landscapes in Colombia, Diana developed an intrinsic love for nature, which later on would lead her to work in conservation.
 Her admiration for big cats allowed her to study their ecology and biology and use them to promote their conservation in Latin America.